ksu-cs-textbooks/cis526/content/07-persistent-storage/04-relational-databases.md

 Each index effectively creates a new data structure consuming additional memory, so you should consider which indices are really necessary.
 Any column or column you frequently look up values by (i.e. are part of the WHERE clause of a query) should be indexed.
 Columns that are only rarely or never used this way should not be included in indices.

 ### Relationships
-The second important idea behind a relational database is that we can define realtionships _between_ tables.
+The second important idea behind a relational database is that we can define relationships _between_ tables.
 Let's add a second table to our example, _addresses_:

 <table>
   <thead>